arcee-ai/Model-Tools/README.md

 # Model-Tools
-This repository includes an assorted toolkit for model diagnostics, test & validation, as well overall convenience tools that focus on streamlining common operations.
+This repository is an assorted toolkit of scripts amd systems designed for model diagnostics, test & validation, as well overall convenience tools that focus on streamlining common operations.